-Every time you drink while pregnant, you’re baby does too.
+Every time you drink while pregnant, your baby does too.
 Since there is no safe amount to drink, it’s best to avoid alcohol entirely during your pregnancy.
-Alcohol during pregnancy can lead to Fetal Alcohol Spectrum Disorder (FASD), which means serious developmental, emotional and physical consequences for your baby.
+Alcohol during pregnancy can lead to Fetal Alcohol Spectrum Disorder (FASD).
+FASD means serious developmental, emotional, and physical consequences for your baby.

-Even if you drank before you knew you were pregnant, there is still time to do the right thing.
-The best thing you can do is to not drink at all; the second-best thing you can do is to stop today.
-If you need help to stop, that’s okay.
+Even if you drank before you knew you were pregnant, there is still time to stop drinking.
+The best thing you can do is to not drink at all.
+The second best thing you can do is to stop today.
+If you need help, that’s okay.

 • Talk to your health care provider about your drinking